 Courts and Tribunal covered by this webpage

-This information sheet applies to the ACT Supreme Court, the ACT Magistrates Court, ACT Children's Court, ACT Coroner's Court and ACAT.
+This information sheet applies to the ACT Supreme Court, the ACT Magistrates Court, ACT Children's Court, ACT Coroner's Court, ACT Industrial Court and ACAT.

 A complaint may be made by any person, even if they are not a party to a case.
 Complaints will be dealt with in accordance with the Complaints and feedback policy for ACT Law Courts and Tribunal.